mlabecki/portfolio_analytics/README.md

 > Color map: seismic (built-in)<BR>
 > Interactive: no<BR>

-### 3. Hollow Candles With Price Overlays
+### 3. Hollow Candlestick With Price Overlays
-If you are more used to the traditional candlestick and find the hollow candle plot a bit confusing, the legend explains the meaning of each candle type, plus the Open and Close prices are plotted as overlays (High and Low can also be added, if desired).
-These overlays can be toggled off/on anytime by clicking on the corresponding line in the legend.
+If you are more used to the traditional candles and find the hollow candlestick a bit confusing, the legend explains the meaning of each candle type.
+For additional convenience, the Open and Close prices are plotted as overlays (High and Low can also be added, if desired), which can be toggled off/on anytime by clicking on the corresponding line in the legend.
 > ![](img/03_CandlesHollowOpenClose.png)

 > Plotting package: plotly<BR>